 Have some cash ready to buy

 When stock market corrections happen, this can be a golden opportunity to buy.
-Sure, you won’t be able to predict the exact lowest point a stock, bond, or fund will go, but it can be a great time to buy more shares.
+Sure, you won’t be able to predict the exact lowest share price of equities or bonds, but it can be a great time to buy more shares.

 As much as I cheer for bull markets, I enjoy a good stock market correction to re-up on great index funds.